Plan your future with our Retirement Budget Calculator

 Set Monthly Contribution

-Enter the amount you plan to add to your emergency fund each month, like $200.
+Enter the amount you plan to add to your fund each month, such as $200.

 3. 3

-Input your expected annual return rate on the investment as a percentage, commonly around 6%.
+Input the expected annual return rate on your investment vehicle (HYSA, money market, bonds) as a percentage, for instance, 6%.

 4. 4

-Enter the total number of months you plan to keep contributing, for example, 12 months.
+Enter the total number of months over which you will contribute and earn returns, like 12 months.

 5. 5